FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Theoretical Properties and Proofs

-\textbf{D-Head: Guarantees and Limitations.} The D-head is designed for fields with dual bounds $u \in [\ell, u_{\max}]$, where a single one-sided capacity constraint is insufficient.
-The D-head constructs two parallel transport plans from complementary perspectives.
+The D-head is designed for fields with dual bounds $u \in [\ell, u_{\max}]$, where a single one-sided capacity constraint is insufficient.
+The D-head produces $2(K{+}1)$ raw output channels, partitioned into two groups of $K{+}1$ channels for an outflow branch and an inflow branch.

 The outflow branch computes $F^{\text{out}}_{i \to j}$ using the available amount $a_i = u_i - \ell$ following the L-head structure.
-By the same argument as Proposition 2, if the state update were performed using only the outflow branch fluxes, then $u_i^{t+1,\text{out}} > \ell$ would be guaranteed.
+By the same argument as Proposition~2, if the state update were performed using only the outflow branch, then $u_i^{t+1,\text{out}} > \ell$ would be guaranteed.